-Synthetic oil is the best motor oil that you can provide a gasoline or diesel powered vehicle.
-It’s the most important auto service product and regular oil changes ensures that the motor continues to perform as expected.
+Synthetic oil is the best motor oil you can provide a gasoline or diesel powered vehicle.
+It’s the most important service product and regular oil changes ensures the engine continues to perform as expected.

-The reason that motor oil is so important is due to the fact it lubricates the engine to reduce wear, friction and the break down of components from engine heat.
-It also helps to clean the dirt as well as passing heat around the engine for optimum performance.
+The reason for oil being so important is due to the fact it lubricates the engine to reduce wear, friction and the break down of any components from engine heat.
+It also helps to clean the dirt as well as passing heat around the engine for optimum performance all year round.